jgruber/f5-ibmbluemix/README.md

 ## Ordering a Bare Metal Server

-The TMOS Virtual Edition install script assume the software packaging tools and packages associated with Red Hat Linux version 7.
+The TMOS Virtual Edition install script assume the software packaging tools and packages associated with Red Hat Linux version 7 are available to your Bare Metal host.
 The installation script was tested with the IBM Cloud Bare Metal CentOS 7.x minimal OS install image.

-It is assumed that the Bare Metal host has public network access in order to download the necessary packages for the high-performance KVM virtual machine manageer environment.
-In addition, the host must have access to the URLs specified in the installation script to download the TMOS Virtual Edition qcow2 disk image, KVM environment template, and the user_data file template.
-These files can be installed locally and referenced by `file://` URLs.
+Bare Metal hosts with `Private and Public` or ` Private Only` networking models have access to download the necessary packages for the high-performance KVM virtual machine manager environment.
+In addition to the softare install packages, the host must have access to the URLs specified in the installation script to download the TMOS Virtual Edition qcow2 disk image, KVM environment template, and the user_data file template.
+For `Private Only` networking, these resources can either be hosted on private reachable URLs or can be securely copied to the Bare Metal host and referenced by `file://` URLs.

 ## Obtaining TMOS Virtual Edition QCOW Disk Images